2019 Canadian Soccer League season

 The 2019 Canadian Soccer League season was the 22nd season under the Canadian Soccer League name.
 The season started on May 19, 2019, and concluded on October 26, 2019, with the CSL Championship final.
 Fixtures for the 2019 season were announced on April 30, 2019.
-The final consisted of Scarborough SC defeating FC Ukraine United at Centennial Park Stadium in Toronto, Ontario to claim their first championship title.
-The First Division title went to FC Vorkuta along with the Second Division title, and championship.
+The final consisted of Scarborough SC defeating FC Ukraine United at Centennial Park Stadium in Toronto, Ontario, to claim their first championship title.
+The First Division title went to FC Vorkuta along with the Second Division title and the championship.
 The single new addition to the First Division was Kingsman SC, and the departures occurred in the Second Division with Halton United, London City, and Milton SC becoming founding members of the Canadian Academy of Soccer League (CASL).

 Summary

 Scarborough SC was the highlight of the season as they claimed their first CSL Championship after two previous consecutive attempts at the title.
-Throughout the regular season, the eastern Toronto team were the consistent challengers to Vorkuta and finished as runners-up in the First Division.
-They retained the services of Zoran Rajović as head coach and continued in the status quo of acquiring imports in maintaining competitiveness with the major clubs.
+Throughout the regular season, the eastern Toronto team was a consistent challenger to Vorkuta and finished as runners-up in the league's first division.
+They retained the services of Zoran Rajović as head coach and continued in the status quo of acquiring imports to maintain competitiveness with the major clubs.

-FC Vorkuta continued in their standard of recruiting talent from the Ukraine, and as a result achieved a league milestone of three titles (First & Second division titles, and the DII Championship).
-The club became the fourth club in CSL history after York Region Shooters in the 2014 season to achieve an undefeated regular season.
+FC Vorkuta continued in their standard of recruiting talent from Ukraine, and as a result, achieved a league milestone of three titles (First & Second division titles, and the DII Championship).
+The club became the fourth club in league history, after York Region Shooters in the 2014 season, to achieve an undefeated regular season.
 A surprising early defeat to Kingsman SC in the early round of the postseason eliminated their chance of acquiring a perfect season.
 Only the Toronto Olympians and York Region Shooters accomplished this feat in the top division.

 The third position in the First Division was primarily contested between FC Ukraine United, SC Waterloo Region, and Serbian White Eagles.
 The White Eagles held the position for fourteen weeks straight before relinquishing in the final three weeks to SC Waterloo and ultimately to Ukraine United.
-The Etobicoke-based team experienced a tumultuous season as general manager Vladimir Koval, and newly appointed head coach Mykhailo Hurka struggled in coordinating the usage of import players as they were fulfilling their commitments in Europe.
-Injuries were also a factor in the team's performance, but late in the season, the club acquired several new players with Molham Babouli being the most notable domestic acquisition.
+The Etobicoke-based team experienced a tumultuous season as general manager Vladimir Koval and newly appointed head coach Mykhailo Hurka struggled in coordinating the usage of import players as they were fulfilling their commitments in Europe.
+Injuries were also a factor in the team's performance, but late in the season, the club acquired several new players, with Molham Babouli being the most notable domestic acquisition.
 As a result, Ukraine United secured third place in the division and reached the championship final.